multunus/Open-Playbook/README.md

 * [Thoughtbot Playbook](http://playbook.thoughtbot.com): We are inspired by their lucid writing style and have used the same style in this playbook.

-* [Buffer’s Open Salary System](https://open.bufferapp.com/introducing-open-salaries-at-buffer-including-our-transparent-formula-and-all-individual-salaries/): We’re deeply inspired by Buffer’s pursuit of transparency at the the workplace.
+* [Buffer’s Open Salary System](https://open.bufferapp.com/introducing-open-salaries-at-buffer-including-our-transparent-formula-and-all-individual-salaries/): We’re deeply inspired by Buffer’s pursuit of transparency at the workplace.
 Our Open Salary System is to a very large part derived from their system.

 # <a name="appendix-a"></a> Appendix A: Democratic Process for Company Level Compensation